Stirling North

 PROFILE FAQ

-Stirling North has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally
+Stirling North has limited levels of nearby infrastructure activity, ranking in the 13thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three major projects that are expected to impact the region.
-These include Eucalypt Village - Stirling North Accommodation Development, Iberdrola Renewable Energy Park, Port Augusta Storage Project, and Northern Water.
-The following details those likely to have the most relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects likely affecting this region: Eucalypt Village - Stirling North Accommodation Development, Iberdrola Renewable Energy Park, Port Augusta Storage Project, and Northern Water.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.